Dartmouth-Data-Analytics-Core/RNA-seq-Data-Analysis-Workshop-2023/Day-1/01-shell-basics.md

 ## Why learn to use a Shell?
 Learning to use a Shell can be challenging, however it is a key skill in bioinformatics, as it is the primary way in which we interface with a lot of bioinformatics software and file types.

-Some bioinformatics software provides GUIs that enable users execute tasks with programs that you would otherwise execute using the Shell.
-While such software can be powerful in the right context, they can also make it very easy to perform tasks in bioinformatics incorrectly, and should therefore should treated with caution.
+Some bioinformatics software provides GUIs that enable users to execute tasks with programs that you would otherwise execute using the Shell.
+While such software can be powerful in the right context, they can also make it very easy to perform tasks in bioinformatics incorrectly, and should therefore be treated with caution.

 ## The Bash shell

 ### The absolute basics

 There are different types of Unix shells, however the most popular is Bash (the *Bourne Again Shell*), which is also the most common on Linux systems.
-Since the majority of participants will be using the Bash shell, and this is the default shell used on Dartmouth's high performance computing system (which we will be using), this lesson will be introduce the Shell through using the Bash shell, however most, if not all, content should be transferable to other Unix shells.
+Since the majority of participants will be using the Bash shell, and this is the default shell used on Dartmouth's high performance computing system (which we will be using), this lesson will introduce the Shell through using the Bash shell, however most, if not all, content should be transferable to other Unix shells.

 > Use the Cheat Sheet in the GitHub repo to help you learn commands and available options.